Skip to main content

 Trajectory checks let you assert that an agent followed the right tool-call path.

-• New trajectory check type validates tool-call sequences against expected patterns — supports strict ordering, any-order matching, and {...} wildcards for don't-care segments.
+• New trajectory check type validates tool-call sequences against expected patterns — supports strict ordering and any-order matching, with optional accuracy thresholds and inline budgets.

 • Aggregate reports now include estimated k-run pass rates per scenario, so you can spot flaky evals without guessing.